jwickowski/codepruner.com/src/codepruner.com/content/english/post/2023/2029-09-22-how-to-run-postgresql-and-adminer-or-pgadmin-with-docker-compose.md

 #### Lets start with `adminer`
 When it is open you can see a simple form with data to establish the connection.
-My 1st rty was to fill it with data:
+My 1st try was to fill it with data:
 - server: `localhost:5432`
 - user: `root`
 - password: `postgres`